 PH6C More Brain Test Kit

 More brain histology including grey and white matter, choroid plexus, and parts of the ventricular system.
-26 vials.

 PH 6C 76 Abducens Nucleus